Understanding map() and filter() in Array in JavaScript

 filter()

-that act's on an Array and this method is going to have an anonymous function within it.
+This method is also like map() that act's on an Array, and this method is going to have an anonymous function within it.

-Along with this there are a few more methods on Arrays that are also very frequenlty used and we will talk about that in the next post.
+Along with this, there are a few more methods on Arrays that are also very frequently used, and we will talk about them in the next post.

 Hope this is helpful!